zesk/build/docs/ops/crontab-application-sync.md

 ## Arguments

 - `--env environment` - Top-level environment file to pass variables into the user `crontab` template
-- `--show` - Show the crontab instaed of installing it
+- `--show` - Show the crontab instead of installing it
 - `--user user` - Scan for crontab files in the form $(user.crontab) and then install as this user.
-If not specified, uses $(whoami).
+If not specified, uses current user name.
 - `--mapper envMapper` - The binary use to map environment values to the file (see (../bin/map.md)[./map.md])

 ## Examples